chuklee/chuklee/README.md

 # 👋 Hey there, I'm Martin
-I'm a software Engineer passionate about tech and finance 🧑‍💻
+I'm a software Engineer student passionate about tech and finance 🧑‍💻